 Sanofi starts production on complex dengue vaccine

 Drugmakers often crank up production ahead of approvals so they will be ready to push the drugs into the supply chain as soon after the regulatory thumbs up as possible.
-But given the complexity of manufacturing the 4-in-1 dengue vaccine, Sanofi ($SNY) hopes to launch in 2015.
+But given the complexity of manufacturing the 4-in-1 dengue vaccine, Sanofi ($SNY) has already started producing the experimental drug in preparation for its expected launch in 2015.

 "This is a very high-tech production since the vaccine is a 4-in-1 and should protect against the four types of dengue virus that circulate worldwide," a spokesman said Monday.